Classical mechanics: History

-The first published causal explanation of the motions of planets was Johannes Kepler's Astronomia nova, published in 1609.
+The first modern description of the motions of planets was Johannes Kepler's Astronomia nova, published in 1609.
 He concluded, based on Tycho Brahe's observations on the orbit of Mars, that the planet's orbits were ellipses.
 This break with ancient thought was happening around the same time that Galileo was proposing abstract mathematical laws for the motion of objects.
-He may (or may not) have performed the famous experiment of dropping two cannonballs of different weights from the tower of Pisa, showing that they both hit the ground at the same time.
+Galileo may (or may not) have performed the famous experiment of dropping two cannonballs of different weights from the tower of Pisa, showing that they both hit the ground at the same time.
 The reality of that particular experiment is disputed, but he did carry out quantitative experiments by rolling balls on an inclined plane.
 His theory of accelerated motion was derived from the results of such experiments and forms a cornerstone of classical mechanics.
+Galileo's mathematical treatment of acceleration and his concept of impetus grew out of earlier medieval analyses of motion, especially those of Avicenna, Ibn Bajjah, and Jean Buridan.

 In 1673 Christiaan Huygens described in his Horologium Oscillatorium the first two laws of motion.
 The work is also the first modern treatise in which a physical problem (the accelerated motion of a falling body) is idealized by a set of parameters then analyzed mathematically and constitutes one of the seminal works of applied mathematics.